networktocode/network-importer/docs/architecture.md

 Each driver, should support each of the following actions:
 - `get_config`: Retrieve the running configuration and store it in the `config_directory` folder.
-- `get_neighbors`: Retrieve the list of all neighbors, eiher from LLDP or CDP (based on the configuration)
+- `get_neighbors`: Retrieve the list of all neighbors, either from LLDP or CDP (based on the configuration)
 - `get_vlans`: Retrieve the list of vlans present on the device.

 By default, 4 drivers are available `default`, `cisco_default`, `juniper_junos` & `arista_eos` and the mapping between a platform and the specific driver can be defined in the configuration.
 By default the 5 most common platforms are mapped to the following drivers.